MicrosoftDocs/SupportArticles-docs/Teams/channels/logon-reenabled-user-not-see-previous-joined-teams.md

 ## Symptoms

 Assume that your Microsoft Teams account is disabled for signing in.
 By design, the account is automatically removed as a member from all teams in this situation.
-After your account is re-enabled, you still don't see the teams of which you were previously a member.
+However, even after your account is re-enabled, you still don't see the teams of which you were previously a member.

 ## More information